 The Group provides advisory consulting, as well as strategic advisory services, on both the sale and buy side of M&A transactions, primarily to large clients.
 It particularly focuses on those operating in rapidly evolving or consolidating industry sectors, such as power and utilities, telecoms, transport, metals and mining and financial institutions.
 VTB Capital participated in several top-tier M&A transactions, including the \$23.9 billion merger of OJSC Silvinit and OJSC Uralkali, the leading Russian producers of potassium fertilisers, and the \$4.9 billion merger of RTS and MICEX to develop the Russian stock market infrastructure for M&A transaction and advisory services.
-As of March 31, 2012, VTB Capital ranked second in the Russian Federation by M&A deal value, with four deals with a total value of \$4.1 billion which corresponded to a market share of 31.7%, according to Thomson Reuters.
+According to Dealogic, VTB Capital was the leading financial adviser in M&A for 2011 in Russia and the CIS.